Franco Zeffirelli: Film

-Zeffirelli's first film as director was a version of The Taming of the Shrew (1967), originally intended for Sophia Loren and Marcello Mastroianni but featured the Hollywood stars Elizabeth Taylor and Richard Burton in their stead.
+Zeffirelli's first film as director was a version of The Taming of the Shrew (1967), originally intended for Sophia Loren and Marcello Mastroianni but featuring the Hollywood stars Elizabeth Taylor and Richard Burton in their stead.
 Taylor and Burton helped fund production and took a percentage of the profits rather than their normal salaries.

 While editing The Taming of the Shrew, Zeffirelli's native Florence was devastated by floods.
 A month later, he released a short documentary, entitled Florence: Days of Destruction, to raise funds for the disaster appeal.

 Zeffirelli's major breakthrough came the year after, when he presented two teenagers as Romeo and Juliet (1968).
 It made Zeffirelli a household name – no other subsequent work by him had the immediate impact of Romeo and Juliet.
 The film earned $14.5 million in domestic rentals at the North American box office in 1969.
 It was re-released in 1973 and earned $1.7 million in rentals.

 Film critic Roger Ebert, for the Chicago Sun-Times, wrote: "I believe Franco Zeffirelli's Romeo and Juliet is the most exciting film of Shakespeare ever made".

 After two successful film adaptations of Shakespeare, Zeffirelli went on to religious themes, first with a film about the life of St. Francis of Assisi titled Brother Sun, Sister Moon (1972), then his extended mini-series Jesus of Nazareth (1977) with an all-star cast.
 The latter was a major success in the ratings.

 He moved on to contemporary themes with a remake of the boxing picture The Champ (1979) and the critically panned Endless Love (1981).
 In the 1980s, he made a series of successful films adapting opera to the screen, with such stars as Plácido Domingo, Teresa Stratas, Juan Pons and Katia Ricciarelli.
 He returned to Shakespeare with Hamlet (1990), casting Mel Gibson in the lead role.
 His adaptation of the Charlotte Brontë novel Jane Eyre (1996) was a critical success.

 Zeffirelli frequently cast unknown actors in major roles: Leonard Whiting (Romeo in Romeo and Juliet), Graham Faulkner (St. Francis in Brother Sun, Sister Moon) and Martin Hewitt (David Axelrod in Endless Love).